zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/extract/extract.md

-# Send the OCI GoldenGate Trail file to Oracle GoldenGate
+# Send the OCI GoldenGate Trail File to Oracle GoldenGate

 ## Introduction